SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/persistence-with-queues.md

 1. How to programmatically create a durable queue on the Solace message router
 2. How to send a persistent message to a Solace queue
 3. How to bind to this queue and receive a persistent message

-## Solace message router properties

-As with other tutorials, this tutorial will connect to the default message VPN of a Solace VMR which has authentication disabled.
-So the only required information to proceed is the Solace VMR host string which this tutorial accepts as an argument.

 ## Obtaining the Solace API